Q: What is a microchip?

 Q: When I have my pet microchipped, is there one central database that registers the information and makes it available to animal shelters and veterinary clinics in case my pet is lost or stolen?

-A number of free microchip databases have been launched over the past few years, but many of these databases are not tied directly to the manufacturers' databases.
-Fortunately, some of these databases are integrated into the AAHA Universal Pet Microchip Lookup Tool.
-Any database with which you register your pet's microchip needs to be regularly updated, and the critical database to keep up-to-date is the one maintained by the microchip manufacturer.
+Other free microchip databases are available, but many of these are not tied directly to the manufacturers' databases.
+Any database with which you register your pet's microchip needs to be updated regularly, and the critical database to keep up-to-date is the one maintained by the microchip manufacturer.

 Q: What are some of the problems associated with microchips?
 How common are they?